Funmula-Corp/biggo-api-python-client/README.md

 # BigGo API Python Client
 BigGo API Python Client is a video API written in python.
 We have two APIs included so far and will update more APIs and the function in each of them in the short future.
+This package also support asyncio, but the [Getting Started](#getting-started) part only illustrate synchronous usage.
+For asynchronous usage, see [async docs](./docs/async.md).
 **BigGo API Python Client currently support Python 3.9+.**

 - [Getting Started](#getting-started)